Spain to evacuate more Afghan workers, families left behind | Law-Order

 - Spain

-Spain's Defense Ministry confirmed to The Associated Press media reports that it is working with the foreign ministry on a new evacuation mission.
+Spain's Defense Ministry said Sunday that it is working with the foreign ministry on a new evacuation mission.

-The ministry said it would not give any more details in order to protect the mission, but Spanish news agency EFE reported that the plan was get out some 200 people via Pakistan.
+“An operation is underway to extract people who had worked for Spain in the coming hours or days,” Defense Minister Margarita Robles said.
+“Spain does not leave anyone behind.”
+The minister would not elaborate in order to protect the mission, but Spanish news agency EFE reported that the plan was get out some 200 people via Pakistan.

 Spanish Foreign Affairs Minister José Albares visited both Pakistan and Qatar last month to ask for their assistance in extracting more Afghan workers who had not been included in the first airlifts from Kabul.

-Spain successfully evacuated some 2,200 people — Spaniards and Afghans — in the frantic days following the takeover of the Taliban in August.
+Spain successfully evacuated some 2,200 people — Spaniards and Afghans — from Afghanistan in the frantic days following the Taliban takeover in August.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)